Jeremiah Pearson Hardy

-Jeremiah Pearson Hardy (1800–1888) was a painter who spent most of his career in Bangor, Maine and specialized in portraits.
+Jeremiah Pearson Hardy (c.
+1800–1888) was a painter who spent most of his career in Bangor, Maine and specialized in portraits.
 He was also the central figure in a circle of 19th-century Bangor painters that included his daughter, Anna Eliza Hardy (1839–1934), sister Mary Ann Hardy, and pupils Isabel Graham Eaton, Walter Franklin Lansil and George Edward Dale.